-It was officially opened as a public park on September 27, 1888 by Mayor David Oppenheimer and named after Lord Stanley (the same Lord Stanley who donated a championship cup to the National Hockey League).
-The following year Lord Stanley made it to the park in person.
+It was officially opened as a public park on September 27, 1888 by Mayor David Oppenheimer and named after Lord Stanley of Preston (the same Lord Stanley who donated a championship cup to the National Hockey League).

 Over the years I have published over 150 posts about the park and I have recently partnered exclusively with the Stanley Park Ecology Society for a monthly series.
 It’s no secret that it’s my favourite place in the city to explore.

 With its milestone birthday and festival in mind, I figured that the best subject for this week’s archive photo post would be Stanley Park: